Food and Drinks

-Bulgaria is the birthplace of the bacteria required for the preparation of yogurt.
+Bulgaria is the birthplace of the bacteria required for the preparation of yoghurt.
 This priceless microorganism is scientifically called Lactobacillus Bulgaricus.
-Being a powerful antioxidant, Bulgarian yogurt is a basic ingredient of a Bulgarian-style health diet.
+Being a powerful antioxidant, Bulgarian yoghurt is a basic ingredient of a Bulgarian-style health diet.

 The most popular Bulgarian appetizers are the Slivova (plum brandy), Grozdova (grape brandy) and the Mastika (anise).
 Bulgarians always start the meal with a salad…. and a small Slivova.
 In fact, the brandy is so powerful that locals only drink it while eating a salad.
 It is believed that the oil and vinegar dressing absorbs some of Rakia’s strength.